ARxVision/Adinmo-Unity-IAP-Integration/unity-iap-v5-integration.md

 AdinmoStoreController m_StoreController = new AdinmoStoreController();
 ```

-**That's it!** Your existing purchase handling logic can be adapted to the new event-based system.
+Your existing purchase handling logic can be adapted to the new event-based system.

 ## Complete Implementation Example